bloonguyen1207/phaser-dialogue/README.md

-# dialogue
+# phaser-dialogue
-A Phaser plugin for dialogue
+A Phaser 3 plugin for dialogue